rajasb921/ApolloDiana/README.md

 # Apollo and Diana Maze Solver

-This project takes an Apollo and Diana maze text file as an input, and writes the solution to the maze to the output.txt file.
+This project takes an Apollo and Diana maze text file as an input, and writes the solution for the maze to the output.txt file.

 ## Running The Program